 Don’t fret or panic.
-If you’ve only recently done the upgrade to Windows from Windows 7, Windows 8 or the Windows 10 Anniversary Update, you can go back.
-Here’s how to go back to Windows 7 and Windows after installing the Windows 10 upgrade.
+If you’ve only recently done the upgrade to Windows from Windows 7, Windows 8, you can go back.
+You can also go back to previous versions of Windows 10 after installing a major update.

 Going Back to Windows 7 or Windows 8 The Easy Way